conceptcartography/conceptcartography/docs/concepts/willful-ignorance.md

 relations:
 - type: part of
   target: epistemologies of ignorance
-- type: counteracts
-  target: loving ignorance
 ---

 # willful ignorance

 ## 📖 Definitions

-- "Willful ignorance is a deception that we impose upon ourselves, but it is not an isolated lie we consciously tell ourselves, a belief we know to be false but insist on repeating.
+> "Willful ignorance is a deception that we impose upon ourselves, but it is not an isolated lie we consciously tell ourselves, a belief we know to be false but insist on repeating.
 Rather, willful ignorance is a systematic process of self-deception, a willful embrace of ignorance that infects those who are in positions of privilege, an active ignoring of the oppression of others and one's role in that exploitation." ([Tuana, 2006, p.
 11])

 ## 💡 Examples